Skip to main content

 sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev

-Build and compile FFMPEG (linux)
+Build and compile FFMPEG (Linux)

 I am actually building FFMPEG from the source.
 Install some needed package by apt-get.
 Download source by wget, untar, configure build and compile by make.
 This is clear.
 It is not the basic tutorial.